adospinoiu/MERN_WhatsApp_Clone/README (GitHub Created Blank).md

 #17 Chat-component; work on header-section which includes the Avatar, info, and icons

 #18 Chat-component; work on body-section which contains the actual conversations or messages

+#19 Chat-component: work on footer-section which includes the smiley, type box, and submit button